AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Function reference

-For each supported function, find below:
+For each supported function, find details below:

 -   inputs, operators and, outputs